feusebio/restful-api-request/README.md

 # ApiRestClient

-ApiRestClient is a simple Lib to talk with API Rest.
+**ApiRestClient is a simple Lib to talk with API Rest.**
+This project was created to communicate with API CustoJusto.pt, by security reasons some data was omited.
+The user is free to use and make changes to communicate with other API.

   - Use Httpful Rest Client Lib (http://phphttpclient.com/)
   - Use most popular HTTP methods (GET/POST/UPDATE/DELETE)